dmh2000/telemetry/README.md

 ## Step 1 - IOT device talking to Azure IOT service

 This involves basic setup of the Azure IOT device side support, and then getting the Beaglebone to uplink telemetry to the Azure service.
 At this point I will use fake data to keep it simple.
+BTW, you don't really need a physical IOT device, you can work through most of this using your workstation as your device.

+Go to [Step 1](step1/README.md).
+During the setup you will be following a tutorial on the Azure website, but the step 1 readme has some extra information and hints that can help out when doing the tutorial.

 ## Step 2 - Client device reading data from Azure IOT service